isomerpages/nlb-biblioasia/_holding-area/Wat Ananda Provides Thai Buddhism with a Singaporean Twist.md

 The unique way that Loy Krathong is celebrated in Wat Ananda encapsulates how the temple merges both its Thai and Singaporean influences to create a final product that is neither either Thai nor entirely Singaporean.

+#### **The Early Years**

+The temple’s roots go back to the early decades of the 20th century.
+It was founded in 1918 by a monk, Venerable Luang Phor Hong Dhammaratano (Phra Dhammaratano Bandit).[^2] Originally from Bangkok, Dhammaratano had lived in Pulau Tikus in Penang, Ceylon (now Sri Lanka), India and Burma (now Myanmar), and was a polyglot proficient in Sinhalese and Mandarin.[^3]

 * * *

 [^1]:  Buddhism has three major schools: Theravada, Mahayana and Vajrayana.
 Theravada Buddhism is the dominant form of Buddhism in Sri Lanka, Cambodia, Thailand, Laos and Myanmar.
 It is the official religion of Thailand.

+[^2]:  Ng Jun Sen, “Oldest Thai Buddhist Temple in Singapore Turns 100; PM Lee Attends Celebration,” _Straits Times_, 13 May 2018, https://www.straitstimes.com/singapore/oldest-thai-buddhist-temple-in-singapore-turns-100-pm-lee-attends-celebration.

+[^3]:  Anne M. Blackburn, “Ceylonese Buddhism in Colonial Singapore: New Ritual Spaces and Specialists, 1895–1935,” _ARI Working Paper_ no. 184 (May 2012): 16–17, &nbsp;https://ari.nus.edu.sg/publications/wps-184-ceylonese-buddhism-in-colonial-singapore-new-ritual-spaces-specialists-1895-1935/.